glbala87/ELLA_tool/docs/releasenotes/README.md

     - `QUICK` (renamed from QUICK CLASSIFICATION)
     - `VISUAL` (renamed from VISUALIZATION; button moved from top bar.
 - Added function to mark as `TECHNICAL` (button and comment) in VISUAL mode
+- Added QUAL column to variant lists in analysis workflow
+- Fix issue with pagination in import modal
+- Fix issue where genepanel was not reloaded when including a filtered variant

 ## 1.4.1